Angluca/cex/docs/README.md

 #### Dynamic arenas
 Dynamic arenas using an array of dynamically allocated pages, each page has static size and allocated on heap.
 When you allocate memory on arena and there is enough room on page, the arena allocates this chunk of memory inside page (simply moving a pointer without real allocation).
 If your memory request is big enough, the arena creates new page while keeping all old pages untouched and manages new allocation on the new page.

-Arenas are designed to work with `mem$scope()`, this allowing you create temporary memory allocation, without worrying about cleanup.
+Arenas are designed to work with `mem$scope()`, allowing you to create temporary memory allocation, without worrying about cleanup.
 Once scope is left, the arena will deallocate all memory and return to the initial state.
 This approach allowing to use up to 32 levels of `mem$scope()` nesting.
 Essentially it is exact mechanism that fuels `tmem$` - temporary allocator in CEX.

 Working with arenas:

 ::: {.panel-tabset}

 ##### Direct initialization
 ```c
 IAllocator arena = AllocatorArena.create(4096); /*<1>*/
 u8* p = mem$malloc(arena, 100);  /* <2> */